Silver Age Beyond

 The Atzlánti (not House Atzlánti— the Atzlánti long ago adopted this once-pejorative styling, and now prefer it) are deeply passionate and compelled.
 They pursue dangerous sports and seek testing duels.
 Hot-blooded and intense, the martial Atzlánti know how to field an army but are also no strangers to intrigue.
 When they can calm the vicious infighting from family to family, they can present a formidable front against rivals from other houses.

 The Atzlánti’s largest concern is that of territory, caught between Capital Secundus, Holy Ersetu and Guildheim, the Atzlánti find there is no room for expansion.
 A sore point considering they lost planets during the time of the previous emperor.
 The Atzlánti are now in contention over the planet Garhira with the al-Fashir Caliphate.
-Left with less land after the wars than they began with, they now pursue a campaign against the barbarian Caliphate, seeking new lands outside of the Empire.
+Left with less land after the wars than they began with, they now pursue a campaign against the barbarian Caliphate, seeking new lands outside of the Galactic Imperium.

-The Atzlánti lead the finest militias of the known universe.
+The Atzlánti lead the finest militias of the known galaxy.
 Trained from the age of five to hold a sword and lead an army.
 An army that grows excessive their conquests.
 Originally the Atzlánti were the military of House Hanuman whom they overthrew in a military coup proclaiming their House’s hidden noble heritage.
 Atzlánti vassals are loyal, for they know that sacrifices for their lords are often rewarded.

 Although currently weaker than House Dodekatheon, House Atzlánti has been a close peer of its rival since its existence and before.
 Their ancient devotion to the ideals of martial prowess and glory, and their ancient military supremacy and rivalry with House Dodekatheon, survive intact in their Atzlánti descendants.
 Since the overthrow of their previous house leadership, House Atzlánti has seen a remarkable number of families vie for power and witnessed a number of changes of regime.
 The Primitivo line that forged the coup against the Hanuman was overthrown in the aftermath of the first Primacy Wars for the empire, and has since dwindled into nothingness.
 The Lafayette, Bursandra, and Mariana families all held the crown during House Atzlánti’s earlier years, though more recently the family has been dominated by the Justus, Castenda, and Leon lines.
 The Justus line established domination of the house for a long time, but on the eve of the Primacy Wars, when Atzlánti power seemed decidedly stronger than that of the Dodekatheons, the Eduardo line split off from the Justus family and has reigned over the house since.
 Now the Eduardo line, backed closely by the Castenda and Rolas families and more tentatively by the Lafayette, Escovedo, and Mariana families, is trying to maintain its power against the growing strength of the emergent Justus-Bursandra-Moncada axis.
 So far royal supremacy is secure.

 Apart from power politics, there is a cultural struggle within the house as well.
 The Latinate culture of the house is most firmly upheld by the Mariana, Dulcinea, Justus and Serra lines.
 These ideals of glory, honor, and romance (often in that order) are seen as embodied by the tales of St. Maria (a woman who, after her lover was assassinated by a jealous rival, dressed in his armor and took up his sword so that his family would still be able to complete the levy it promised to the king) and the old heroes of Arago and Timor.
 This culture is complemented by the Franconic families led by the Lafayettes, who support the same ideals but with a different artistic and stylistic emphasis.
-However, this traditional Atzlánti culture is somewhat at odds with the more religious and hierarchical Hanuman house culture which, spearheaded by the Azatlan line, is experiencing a minor resurgence since the confrontation with the Ankhrathet Pharaonate.
+However, this traditional Atzlánti culture is somewhat at odds with the more religious and hierarchical Hanuman house culture which, spearheaded by the Azatlan line, is experiencing a minor resurgence since the confrontation with remnants of the Ra-tet Pharaonate.
 An additional cultural divide actually predates the house, as their culture, with its endless scheming and love of masquerades and the baroque, seems to infect whomever rules.
 The Castendas in particular embrace it, and have been blending it with aspects of the Bogovi culture of their close allies.

 Atzlánti power is maintained, when it is maintained, by a few factors.
 The most important of these is military might.
 The strength of the Atzlánti military rests on three main pillars: the skill and discipline of its freemen men-at-arms, which is unrivaled throughout the Galactic Imperium; the extraordinary prowess, both physical and tactical, of its great lords and champions, which is rivaled only by those of House Dodekatheon and a few Adepts of Sectus theurgy; and the extent of its Dervish program.
 House Atzlánti certainly does not have occult superiority with respect to houses like the Amatsukami or al-Yazata, but it does field the most warriors who are trained to blend occult techniques with physical combat prowess, and this is a substantial military advantage.

 Apart from military might, House Atzlánti also possesses two characteristics which are both blessing and curse.
-Its strategic location between Guildheim, Holy Ersetu, and Capital Secundus puts it in an excellent position to influence interstellar politics while retaining a good technological base and fairly good relations with the Sectus, even though its proximity to the Ankhrathet Pharaonate was a major drawback.
+Its strategic location between Guildheim, Holy Ersetu, and Capital Secundus puts it in an excellent position to influence interstellar politics while retaining a good technological base and fairly good relations with the Sectus, even though its proximity to the remnants of the Ra-tet Pharaonate was a major drawback.
 Secondly, its warrior ethos, which instills pride and courage in so many of its lords, has been a major motivating force in uniting its forces and in maintaining morale.
 This same set of ideals, however, leads to fractiousness and one-upsmanship that can degenerate into the internal struggles that have immobilized the house in the past.

 The crown jewel of House Atzlánti, Arago is a powerful and highly developed planet which has all the advantages of a major metropolitan center and all of the disadvantages as well.
 Arago was traditionally contested between House Hanuman, House Alecto, and House Amatsukami, but the seizure of much of the planet by the newly-emergent Atzlánti in the fall of the Second Republic caused House Alecto to refuse Amatsukami claims to land on the rest of the planet, and Arago was a world divided between two great houses for a long time.
 Conflict simmered over the planet for many years, and never fully abated until the fall of the Alectos after Cohren I’s death.
 When Arago was finally unified under the leadership of the remarkable King Ramon Esteban Vega Mariana Atzlánti, the planet saw a remarkable period of peace and prosperity.
 Although the peace would be shattered numerous times by coups d’etat, the prosperity of the planet’s greatest cities, which were constantly improved by subsequent monarchs in repeated attempts to outdo their predecessors, never stopped.